Bush Bash 30

 Concrete Platform near Sinclair Cemetery - 2024 - © wainuiomata.net

 Today was set to be a different kind of bush-bashing adventure—yes, I know I always say that!
-This time, however, it truly was different for two reasons: I had a companion joining me, and we weren’t embarking on an extensive journey.
-Instead, we planned to explore a small area due to time constraints and the fact that recent heavy rains had left the land sodden, making it unsuitable for a more ambitious adventure.
-So, I opted to explore the area just below Sinclair Cemetery, which is private land.
-This area lies below the bank on the western perimeter of the cemetery, bordering two properties on Sunny Grove.
-In this region, Skerretts Creek flows northward, and the houses sit on elevated sections above the creek, leaving the lower part of these properties as untouched bushland.
-My interest in exploring this spot stemmed from two reasons.
+But this time, it was different for two reasons: I had a colleague join me, and we weren’t embarking on a long journey.
+Instead, we planned to explore a small area due to time constraints, along with the fact that recent heavy rains had left the ground soggy, making a more ambitious outing impractical.
+So, I chose to explore the area just below Sinclair Cemetery, a spot I’d been wanting to closely look out for a while, but was saving it for a day just like today.
+This area sits below the bank on the western edge of the cemetery, spanning two properties in Sunny Grove.
+Here, Skerretts Creek flows north, with houses perched on elevated ground above it, leaving the lower parts of the properties as untouched bushland.
+My curiosity about this area was driven by two reasons.

 Richard Prouse Park site in 1880s https://natlib.govt.nz/records/23146218In an 1880 photograph taken from The Rock, looking out over what is now Richard Prouse Park, you can clearly see Sinclair Cemetery, with its distinct fence and trees surrounding the grounds.
 When zooming in on the western side of the fence, there appears to be a feature that looks like an entrance to the cemetery.
 However, given the steepness of the bank, it seems unlikely that an entrance would have been located there.
 The second reason for my interest was a concrete platform on one of these properties, which a resident had mentioned to me.
 I had permission to check it out.